GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ### Run AWS Glue crawler

 Once all the data is uploaded to the `gc-usage-api-source` bucket, you need to run the crawler to generate the table definitions.
-This crawler is configured to run on demand so we need to manually run it everytime there is a change in the bucket.
+This crawler is configured to run on demand so we need to manually run it every time there is a change in the bucket.

 ```bash
 aws glue start-crawler --name UsageApiCrawler